Autograph (American band): Formation and classic years (1983–1989)

 The group of musicians began playing and recording together, soon taking the form of an actual band.
 Together, they chose the name "Autograph" while driving from Los Angeles to Jacksonville, Florida, to open for Van Halen in January of 1984.
 They recorded their first rough demos in late 1983, but played them only for a few close friends.
 One of them was Andy Johns, a famous record producer who Steve Plunkett had met while helping singer Joe Cerisano produce Silver Condor's second album Trouble At Home.
 Johns invited the band to re-record and upgrade the demos at the Record Plant Studios for free under his guidance.
-Keni Richards then played the demo for Roth, who subsequently invited the band to open for Van Halen on their 1984 tour.
+Keni Richards then played the demo for David Lee Roth, who subsequently invited the band to open for Van Halen on their 1984 tour.
 The band rose to prominence opening for Van Halen, ultimately playing 48 shows, an act of distinction for an unsigned band.
 Due to their rising popularity, Autograph soon signed a contract with RCA Records, following a performance at Madison Square Garden in New York City in late 1984.
+On December 28 1984, the band opened for Christian metal act Stryper at the Santa Monica Civic Auditorium, shortly before "Turn Up the Radio" began its chart ascent.

 Autograph's debut album, Sign In Please, was completed and released in October, but did not make an appearance on any record charts until January 1985.
 The album contains the band's only major hit, and now signature song, "Turn Up the Radio."
 The song itself was one of the last ones recorded for the album, and the band members were initially very lukewarm toward it.
 However, the tune would become a top-30 hit, pushing album sales past the gold album mark (500,000 copies sold).
 The song was featured in an episode of Miami Vice (entitled "Little Prince") and was also leased out to numerous other films, even further elevating the song's popularity.
 Lynch's guitar work in "Turn Up The Radio", featuring a distinctive two-handed, fretboard-tapping technique, won him the "Guitar Solo of the Year" award from Guitar Player magazine in 1985.